Creaserinus gordoni

 Creaserinus gordoni, the Camp Shelby burrowing crayfish, is a species of crayfish in the family Cambaridae.
-It is found in Mississippi.
+It is endemic to Camp Shelby in Mississippi.

 The IUCN conservation status of Creaserinus gordoni is "NT", near threatened.
 The species may be considered threatened in the near future.
 The IUCN status was reviewed in 2010.
+The species enjoys some protection under a Candidate Conservation Agreement, between Mississippi National Guard and The Nature Conservancy.